IndexNow Protocol

 Okay, so you're probably wondering how IndexNow actually gets the job done, right?
 It's more than just a simple "ping"—there's some technical stuff going on under the hood.

 First things first, you gotta create a unique api key.
 Think of it like a password, but for search engines.
 Then, you'll need to host this key in a text file on your server.
 Why?
 Because it's how search engines verify you actually own the site.
-IndexNow.com says you can generate a key using bing webmaster tools.
+Search engines will access this .txt

 After submitting, pay attention to the response codes.
-A 200 ok
+A 200 OK

-means success, but a 400 bad request
+means success, but a 400 Bad Request

 means something went wrong.
 IndexNow.org documentation offer response codes that help you troubleshoot if something goes wrong.